foods and feeding

 ^^critter crumbs Made by Pamelajo, available from Canadian Aquarium Connection "...made with natural ingredients!
 Main ingredient is a medley of vegetables.
 (Peas, green beans, broccoli, sweet potato, & red peppers) Sweet Potatoes provide carrotene, a natural colour enhancer.
 A small amount of Salmon provides Omega 3 Fatty Acids; Spirulina for it's antioxidant properties"

-^^bottom bites, made by All Natural Pet Care"...This low-temp dehydrated food is highly concentrated and packed with premium, naturally-sourced nutrition, including seaweed, vegetables, seafood, crustaceans, larvae, earthworms, garlic and herbs, plus stabilized vitamins & extra calcium (ingredients naturally provide trace elements - we do not add copper)."
+^^bottom bites, made by All Natural Pet Care, "...This low-temp dehydrated food is highly concentrated and packed with premium, naturally-sourced nutrition, including seaweed, vegetables, seafood, crustaceans, larvae, earthworms, garlic and herbs, plus stabilized vitamins & extra calcium (ingredients naturally provide trace elements - we do not add copper)."

 ^^Organic Flaked Veggie Mix